-People take in information through their senses—by seeing, hearing, smelling, and so on.
+People take in information through their senses — by seeing, hearing, smelling, and so on.
 The brain has to process and interpret this information and turn it into something useful to act on.
 But this process of making meaning from your senses can go wrong.

 Think about how your hands can get so cold that you can’t tell if they are freezing or burning.
-Or that dress that was all over the Internet—the one people couldn’t tell if it was blue or white.
+Or that dress that was all over the internet — the one people couldn’t tell if it was blue or white.

 For kids like Joe, sensory processing doesn’t go smoothly in many routine situations.
 It’s not that these kids aren’t tough.
 Their brains simply work differently from the brains of people who don’t have these issues.
 And no amount of telling a child to “toughen up” is going to change that.

 Thankfully, after a few conversations, Joe’s dad began to come around.
-He truly wanted to help his son, he just didn’t know how.
-So I shared with him a strategy to help Joe.
+He truly wanted to help his son; he just didn’t know how.
+So I shared a strategy with him to help Joe.

 Here’s what I told him: The next time you want to tell your child to toughen up, try saying instead, “I know this is uncomfortable for you.
 What can we do to make you more comfortable so we can all get going?”